awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/6_optional.md

 pre: "<b>Step 6: </b>"
 ---

-At the beginning of [Step 4](../4_convert_to_parquet/), we mentioned how columnar data formats like Parquet and ORC require less storage capacity compared to row-based formats like CSV and JSON.
+At the beginning of [Step 4](../4_convert_to_parquet/), you mentioned how columnar data formats like Parquet and ORC require less storage capacity compared to row-based formats like CSV and JSON.

-We saw how Parquet requires less storage capacity and allows for more efficient queries because of its columnar format.
-However, we haven't yet explored the posibility to partition the data to make queries even more efficient.
+You saw how Parquet requires less storage capacity and allows for more efficient queries because of its columnar format.
+However, you haven't yet explored the posibility to partition the data to make queries even more efficient.

-In this optional module, we will create a new Glue Job to transform our CSV file into partitionned Parquet, we will crawl the data and then compare the scanning of our 3 datasets: CSV, Parquet and partitionned Parquet.
+In this optional module, you will create a new Glue Job to transform our CSV file into partitionned Parquet, you will crawl the data and then compare the scanning of our 3 datasets: CSV, Parquet and partitionned Parquet.

 #### 6. Partitioned data